Lynn meets up with Mike, unaware of his bad past.

 "Yes, he's my dad."
 I struggled to get the words out as I trembled close to tears.
 "Why, do you know him?"

-I sighed in relief thinking that Mike obviously wasn't the bad man I feared he was and feeling a little foolish that I had let my imagination run away.
+I sighed in relief thinking Mike obviously wasn't the bad man I feared he was and feeling a little foolish I had let my imagination run away.

 As Mike drove through the town a lot of young lads and girls waved when they noticed his van.
 It felt good to be sitting next to him and I smiled and raised myself in my seat slightly; proud and happy to be Mike's girl.